kofort9/sentry/README.md

 ### **Automated Setup (Recommended)**

-The easiest way to get started with Sentries:
+The easiest way to get started with Sentry:

 ```bash
 # 1. Clone and install